freeCodeCamp/freeCodeCamp/guide/english/virtualbox/index.md

 There are 32 bit and 64 bit versions of the software available for download.
 Confirm your OS type before downloading.

 # Setup
-- Sometimes you may need to enable virtualization from your bios settings
+- Sometimes you may need to enable virtualization from your bios settings.
+Learn how to access bios settings [here.](https://www.lifewire.com/how-to-enter-bios-2624481)

 - To set up your first Virtual Machine, download the .iso file from your desired Operating System site.